 Abstract:

 During the last decade, more and more companies have transformed their way of working to agile, making it the most common software development methodology in the industry.
 The core principle of Agile as given in the original manifesto states, that individuals and their interactions are more important than the tools and processes.
 This convention leads to the need of the study of the software developer individuals in the psychological level of personality, and the performance results associated to the specific personality.
 There researches that study the personality of the developers and their performances have been set either, in academia, or in the different software development methodology environment, than agile.
-This paper aims to research the software developers perfonalities relationship with the metrics of agile, that these developers perform.
+This paper aims to research the software developers personalities relationship with the metrics of agile, that these developers perform.
 Within this research the logs of the most common agile software development tool, Jira, is used to retrieve the personality trait of the developers, and to calculate their performance metrics, and finally, the link of the former two is assessed with the association rules.
 Additionally, this paper studies the related researches of agile metrics and the personality traits to find out how the recent studies define the same relationship.

 Keywords: